Toss juggling: Passing and feeding

 Passing is the juggling skill of throwing objects between two or more jugglers.
 The most common passing combination is where two jugglers throw six objects between them and perform various tricks in addition to that basic pattern.
 The number of objects juggled between two people can be increased with 7, 8 and even nine object passing being a common occurrence.
 Higher numbers have also been achieved with the current record for club passing being 13 clubs passed (juggled) between the two jugglers.

 A variation on passing, called feeding, is performed by three or more jugglers.
 The most common combination is performed by three jugglers: one juggler (the feeder) passes alternately to each of the other two jugglers (the feedees) while they stand in a 'triangle'.
 The tempo of the juggling as well as the way the objects are thrown between the jugglers can be varied.
 Feeding can be performed with one feeder feeding multiple feedees or a mix of multiple feeders and feedees in one pattern.

 Passing and feeding patterns and tricks in toss juggling range from the simple to the very complex.
 New patterns and tricks are developed and practiced at juggling conventions.

 Sport

 As a sport, juggling can be done competitively, with the jugglers attempting to improve upon the tricks or performances of other jugglers within a range of disciplines and categories.
 Competitions are held for both solo and multiple juggling competitors.
-Jason Garfield popularised this form of juggling in the USA.
+Jason Garfield popularised this form of juggling in the US.
 This style of juggling became more popular after he organised a World Juggling Federation competition in 2004 which has now become an annual event.